Bullseye (Marvel Comics): Powers and abilities

-Bullseye has an innate ability to throw virtually any object as a projectile with incredible accuracy and with enough force to be lethal.
-Some of his accomplishments include lacerating a person's throat with a thrown playing card or with a drinking straw, spitting his own tooth through a human skull, tossing a paper airplane to a distant rooftop, cutting a person's throat, killing people with screws, and killing a person with a toothpick thrown through a window from a hundred yards away.
-Aside from his ability to throw projectiles with lethal accuracy, Bullseye is also a skilled hand-to-hand combatant and has been trained in karate.
-He is also extremely talented in the use of edged/throwing weapons and conventional firearms.
+Bullseye has the ability to throw almost any object as a projectile with incredible accuracy and with enough force to be lethal.
+Aside from his ability to throw projectiles with lethal accuracy, Bullseye is also skilled in hand-to-hand combat and has been trained in karate.
+He is also skilled in the use of edged/throwing weapons and conventional firearms.
 Bullseye has exceptional physical conditioning, with the agility, reflexes, stamina, and speed of a professional athlete.
 Bullseye also has a high pain tolerance.

 After falling from a building, many of Bullseye's bones were reinforced with adamantium.
 This has increased his resistance to injury in unarmed combat and allows him to perform acrobatic maneuvers that would fracture ordinary bones.
-Unlike Wolverine, whose adamantium was implanted using stolen and incomplete notes on the bonding process and who survived only because of his mutant healing factor, Bullseye's surgery was performed properly by Lord Dark Wind himself, and thus included the special herb treatment which prevents the body from being destroyed by the implantation.
+Unlike Wolverine, whose adamantium was implanted using stolen and incomplete notes on the bonding process and who survived only because of his mutant healing factor, Bullseye's surgery was performed properly by Lord Dark Wind and thus included the special herb treatment which prevents the body from being destroyed by the implantation.

 Bullseye has a compulsive need to study his targets' histories, abilities, and relationships before engaging them.
 He employs this information to attempt to anticipate his opponents' movements in combat.
 This compulsion often crosses from the professional into the personal, such as Bullseye's obsession with Elektra.
 Due to a mutual head injury, Bullseye was able to sense Daredevil's presence psychically for a brief time.

 Reception

-Bullseye was 20th in IGN's list of the "Top 100 Comic Book Villains of All Time", and 35th in their list of "The Top 50 Avengers".
+IGN listed Bullseye as 20th in their "Top 100 Comic Book Villains of All Time", and 35th in their list of "The Top 50 Avengers".

-Other versions

-Amalgam Comics

-Bill Lawton / Deadeye, a fusion of Bullseye and DC Comics character Deadshot, appears in the Amalgam Comics imprint.

-Daredevil Noir

-An original incarnation of Bullseye, Daredevil's girlfriend Eliza, appears in Daredevil Noir.

-Marvel 1602

-A pirate-themed alternate universe version of Bullseye from Earth-311 appears in Marvel 1602.

-Old Man Logan

-An alternate universe version of Bullseye from Earth-807128 appears in the Old Man Logan prequel comic Old Man Hawkeye.
-This version works for the Red Skull and possesses a cybernetic eye implant that increases his aiming abilities.

-PunisherMAX

-An alternate universe version of Bullseye from Earth-200111 appears in Punisher Max.
-This version is Shelton Pendergrass, a sociopathic serial killer who lacks superhuman abilities.

-Secret Wars (2015)

-Several alternate universe versions of Bullseye appear in the Secret Wars storyline: